2024 Mataram mayoral election

 The 2024 Mataram mayoral election was held on 27 November 2024 as part of nationwide local elections to elect the mayor and vice mayor of Mataram, West Nusa Tenggara for a five-year term.
 The previous election was held in 2020.
-Incumbent mayor Mohan Roliskana from Golkar and his incumbent deputy Mujiburrahman defeated the Prosperous Justice Party-backed challenger Lalu Aria Dharma to secure their second term.
+Incumbent mayor Mohan Roliskana from Golkar and his incumbent deputy Mujiburrahman defeated the Prosperous Justice Party-backed challenger Lalu Aria Dharma, securing a second term.

 Electoral system

 The election, like other local elections in 2024, follow the first-past-the-post system where the candidate with the most votes wins the election, even if they do not win a majority.
 It is possible for a candidate to run uncontested, in which case the candidate is still required to win a majority of votes "against" an "empty box" option.
 Should the candidate fail to do so, the election will be repeated on a later date.

 The Mataram City General Elections Commission (KPU) announced in September 2024 that the election would have 320,604 eligible voters.
 The cost of the election, combined with that of the concurrent gubernatorial election for the city, is budgeted at Rp 25 billion (~USD 1.6 million).